nitesh4146/scaffold-vite-edu/README.md

 #### Pre-built Components
 - **AppHeader** - Top navigation bar with title
 - **LeftPanel** - Scrollable sidebar with navigation dropdown
-  - Navigation dropdown for quick access to sections
+  - Hamburger menu icon for quick access to sections
   - Content area for explanations, theory, and concepts
 - **RightPanel** - Scrollable sidebar for app controls and visualization settings with "Controls Panel" header
 - **VisualizationViewer** - Center panel with flip functionality
   - Front side for primary visualization
   - Back side for additional visualization or content
-  - Flip button for smooth transition between sides
+  - Flip button with label for smooth transition between sides
 - **Dropdown** - Reusable dropdown component with click-outside detection

 #### Layout